CREATIVE

 Salesforce

-Much like Adobe, Salesforce rebranded its product suite to better serve its customers.
-They changed the names of certain products in the Marketing Cloud to follow a common naming convention.
-For example, Salesforce CDP is now Marketing Cloud Customer Data Platform.
-Interaction Studio is now Marketing Cloud Personalisation.
+Like Adobe, Salesforce rebranded its product suite to better serve customers — specifically renaming products in the Marketing Cloud to follow a consistent naming convention.
+Salesforce CDP became Marketing Cloud Customer Data Platform.
+Interaction Studio became Marketing Cloud Personalisation.

 What these B2B rebranding examples have in common

 Every rebrand on this list followed the same underlying logic: strategy first, identity second.
-The companies that got it right treated the creative work as the output of a clear strategic process, not the starting point.
-Three things show up consistently across all of them:
+The creative work was the output of a clear strategic process, not the starting point.
+Three things show up consistently:

-1. Clear brand identity: A well-defined brand identity is crucial for rebranding success.
-Much like Slack demonstrated, sometimes less is more — don’t be everything to everyone when it comes to branding.
+1. Clear brand identity: A well-defined identity is crucial for rebranding success.
+Slack demonstrates that sometimes less is more — don’t try to be everything to everyone when it comes to branding.

 What to steal from companies that have rebranded successfully